Quick answer

 Safety: The Honest Assessment

 This is the section most guides either skip or handle with empty reassurances.
 We are going to be direct: South Africa has a serious crime problem.
-The national statistics are sobering — high rates of murder, armed robbery, carjacking, and home invasion.
-South Africa consistently ranks among the bottom 20 countries globally on the Global Peace Index.
+According to the South African Police Service (SAPS) 2024/25 annual crime statistics, the national rates of murder, armed robbery, carjacking, and home invasion remain among the highest globally.
+South Africa ranks 126th out of 163 countries on the 2025 Global Peace Index (Institute for Economics and Peace).

 But here is the critical nuance that those statistics miss: the experience of crime in South Africa is profoundly unequal.
 The vast majority of violent crime is concentrated in specific areas — townships, certain inner-city neighborhoods, and impoverished rural regions that expats will never visit.
 The suburbs where most expats live — and the neighborhoods listed in this guide — have crime rates that, while still higher than European suburbs, are manageable with basic precautions.